Fiat Punto: Engines

-Third generation (199; 2005)
+Third generation (Type 199; 2005)

 The Grande Punto, codenamed Project 199, was unveiled at the 2005 Frankfurt Motor Show and went on sale later on that year.
 Again styled by Giugiaro, the car is based on the Fiat Small platform developed in joint venture with Opel-General Motors.

 Whilst the model shares some of its name with the previous Punto, a large number of its components are new, including a new chassis and body shell.

 The engines are the Fiat 1.2 8v Fire (65 PS), a new 1.4 8v Fire (77 PS) and the 1.4 16v StarJet (95 PS).
 Four MultiJet diesel engines are also available: two 1.3 16v units (75 PS and 90 PS, the latter with a variable geometry turbocharger) and two 1.9 with 120 PS and 130 PS, all of them with diesel particulate filter.
 The 1.9 diesel was replaced with the new 1.6 MultiJet starting the end of 2008.

 All the engines are Euro IV compliant.
 In 2007, a new 1.4 16v T-Jet turbocharged petrol engine, 120 PS, became available.
 At the 2007 Frankfurt Motor Show, Fiat introduced 155 PS an Abarth version by Abarth & C S.p.A.
 It was branded as an Abarth rather than Fiat.

 The car's nose, headlights and front grille look reminiscent of the Maserati Coupé (both were designed by Giorgetto Giugiaro of ItalDesign).